FriendlyUser1/Discord-Bot-Client/README.md

 ### Disclaimer

-This application is still pretty unfinished, and is not very close to being complete.
+- This application is still pretty unfinished but I am actively working to add as many features as possible.
-I am actively working on this to add as many features as possible.
+- I cannot get your bot's token from you putting it into this program.
+Look at the source if you don't believe me.

 ### Recent features